JamesJKrajicek/eecs448_lab9/README.md

 # personal_eecs_page
-This is the private repository for my personal KU EECS webpage
+This is the repository for Lab 9 of EECS 448